Kunter-Bunt/Marius-Wodtke-Blog/content/post/sharepoint/AppRegistration/index.md

 But since we are using Powershell here anyway, lets do the whole thing with Powershell.
 1. Install the module: `Install-Module -Name PnP.PowerShell -SkipPublisherCheck -Scope CurrentUser` (-SkipPublisherCheck is technically not needed but helps with unattended scripts since you dont need to confirm the download.)
 2. Connect to your Sharepoint Site, $sharepointUrl stores the full url here, e.g. ht<span>tps://crm123456.sharepoint.com/sites/Contoso: `Connect-PnPOnline -Url "$sharepointUrl" -Interactive`
-3. Next we are going to create the AppRegistration. $tenant holds the domain of the tenant, so here crm123456.onmicrosoft.com and $app is the name of the app, so we can use something like DataverseCE-SharepointIntegration-dev again: `$reg = Register-PnPAzureADApp -ApplicationName "$app" -Tenant "$tenant" -Store CurrentUser -SharePointApplicationPermissions "Sites.Selected" -Interactive`
+3. Next we are going to create the AppRegistration. $tenantDomain holds the domain name of the tenant, in this case crm123456.onmicrosoft.com and $appName is the name of the app, so we can use something like DataverseCE-SharepointIntegration-dev again: `$appRegistration = Register-PnPAzureADApp -ApplicationName "$appName" -Tenant "$tenantDomain" -Store CurrentUser -SharePointApplicationPermissions "Sites.Selected" -Interactive`
 Please note that this action also creates the Certificate.
 Both the PFX and CER are dropped to the folder where you execute the command.
 It also uploads the CER to the AppRegistration and sets the Permission - _Sites.Selected_.
 So a lot of the steps we executed by hand earlier, making the Powershell command far less error prone.
 You might want to upload the PFX to a KeyVault anyways to store it safely.
-4. For `Grant-PnPAzureADAppSitePermission` we need the ClientId, we will save it from the returned information of `Register-PnPAzureADApp`: `$clientId = $reg."AzureAppId/ClientId";`
+4. For `Grant-PnPAzureADAppSitePermission` we need the ClientId, we will save it from the returned information of `Register-PnPAzureADApp`: `$clientId = $appRegistration."AzureAppId/ClientId";`
-5. Next we will grant Read/Write permissions to our AppRegistration:`$permission = Grant-PnPAzureADAppSitePermission -Permissions "Write" -Site $sp -AppId $clientId -DisplayName $app`
+5. Next we will grant Read/Write permissions to our AppRegistration:`$permission = Grant-PnPAzureADAppSitePermission -Permissions "Write" -Site $sharepointUrl -AppId $clientId -DisplayName $appName`
 6. As needed: We actually saved the Id of the Permission to be able to manipulate it, there are 4 levels of permission, _Read_, _Write_, _Manage_ and _FullControl_ but the later two you cannot use with the `Grant-PnPAzureADAppSitePermission`, you will have to use this command: `Set-PnPAzureADAppSitePermission -Permissions "FullControl" -PermissionId $permission.Id `
 As said this is optional because you might simply be fine with _Read_ or _Write_.